(Originally posted 5/8/2012)

 “Come on, breathe for me,” says the doctor.
 “Breathe for me?
 I’ll give you breathe for me!
 How about if you try to breathe for me while my hands are around your neck, choking you?
 How about that?”
 (Oh, sorry, I must have been having a flashback.)

 Anyway, for the first time in my life, my longings, my brokenness, and my hope that maybe I was worthy of love were laid bare.
 God was beginning to change my heart, though I hardly knew all the implications of that at the time.
 It was a beautiful example of how he can work in our lives when we “allow” him to do what only he can.
-All of my past attempts to change failed because I tried to do things my own faulty way.
-I refused to yield my will to his and had failed repeatedly.
+All of my past attempts to change failed because I tried to do things my own faulty way, refusing to yield my will to his.

 John 10:10 says, “The thief does not come except to steal, and to kill, and to destroy.
 I have come that they may have life and that they may have it more abundantly.”